Ableism: Education

 Ableism often makes the world inaccessible to disabled people, especially in schools.
 Within education systems, the use of the medical model of disability and social model of disability contributes to the divide between students within special education and general education classrooms.
 Oftentimes, the medical model of disability portrays the overarching idea that disability can be corrected and diminished at the result of removing children from general education classrooms.
 This model of disability suggests that the impairment is more important than the person, who is helpless and should be separated from those who are not disabled.

-The social model of disability suggests that people with impairments are disabled at the result of the way society acts.
-When students with disabilities are pulled out of their classrooms into receive the support that they need, that often leads their peers to socially reject them because they don't form relationships with them in the classroom.
+The social model of disability suggests that people with impairments are disabled as a result of the way society acts.
+When students with disabilities are pulled out of their classrooms to receive the support that they need, that often leads their peers to socially reject them because they don't form relationships with them in the classroom.
 By using the social model of disability, inclusive schools where the social norm is not to alienate students can promote more teamwork and less division throughout their campuses.

 Implementing the social model within modern forms of inclusive education provides children of all abilities with the role of changing discriminatory attitudes within the school system.
 For example, a disabled student may need to read text instead of listening to a tape recording of the text.
 In the past, schools have focused on fixing the disability, but progressive reforms make schools now focused on minimizing the impact of a student's disability and giving support.
 Moreover, schools are required to maximize access to their entire community.
 In 2004, U.S. Congress made into law the Individuals with Disabilities Education Act, which states that free and appropriate education is eligible to children with disabilities with insurance of necessary services.
 Congress later amended the law, in 2015, to include the Every Student Succeeds Act, which guarantees equal opportunity for people with disabilities full participation in society, and the tools for overall independent success.

-Media

-These common ways of framing disability are heavily criticized for being dehumanizing and failing to place importance on the perspectives of disabled people.